Debunking the claim of sudden death of future Social Security.

 Realistic historical solution actually applied: Some smart economists realized this problem in the 1930’s when they came up with social security.
 They realized that they must not hold any actual cash for an extended time, because if they did necessary demand in the economy would be lacking.
 They did not want to remove cash (as taxes, for example) from the economy at a greater rate than they disbursed it for government expenses.
 Money must recirculate to keep products and services flowing from producer to consumer.
 If over time, like months, cash is removed by taxation at a higher rate than spent, that will slow an economy, tending to deflation and unemployment because lack of transaction money will tend to cause economic demand to be reduced.
 This is what I attempted to demonstrate with the example I described above of the economic disaster that would occur if large number of people that held a lot of saved money in a box—then tried to spend it all quickly much later.

 Treasury bonds enter the picture.
-But there was a problem: suppose the total payroll tax paid was more than what was necessary to pay the retired people.
-The government did NOT return the money directly the taxpayer!
+If the total payroll tax collected was greater than what was necessary to pay the retired people the government did NOT return the extra money directly the taxpayer!
 But indirectly they did exactly that.
 They realized that they must turn it back into the economy to provide extra demand to consume the extra goods/services that were produced by the surplus of payroll tax collected.
 Their method was to purchase Treasury bonds which were held by the U.S. Treasury, that were created and “paid” for by the money received as extra payroll tax.
 Like all bonds that the Treasury sells, this money surplus from the payroll tax immediately went into the general fund that the government spends, like pay for government employees, wars, and other things that government taxes normally pay for.
 That’s always what happens with the money when Treasury bonds are sold.
-So this is what happened with the payroll tax money —except that these bonds stayed on a shelf inside the government somewhere.
-So the excess money from the payroll tax took a short trip into the Treasury bonds, then immediately out into the general government disbursement fund to get spent.
-This kept the money flowing, and avoided accumulating cash, that if not disbursed would have caused a glut of unsold goods/services in the economy.
+So this is what happened with the payroll tax money —except that these bonds stayed on a shelf inside the government somewhere called “Old-Age, Survivors, and Disability Insurance (OASDI) trust fund.”
+However the excess money from the payroll tax took a short trip to create Treasury bonds, then immediately out into the general government disbursement fund to get spent.
+This kept the money flowing in the economy, that if not disbursed would have caused a glut of unsold goods/services in the economy.

 Some who found this out complained that the government was stealing their retirement money to spend it on other government services—not holding it in a box.
-But one benefit was that they were paying interest on the money.
-Considering the huge amount of money that was held, if it had been held in cash it would have badly slowed the economy.
+But, as well as keeping money circulating in the economy another benefit was that they were paying interest on the bond money

 At some point, there came a day when the amount coming in from payroll taxes was LESS than the amount of required to pay retirees.
 Now instead of net buying of Treasuries, there was net selling.
 Most recently that happened in 2017.
 Did that mean they paid the retirees less?
 NO. Where did they get the extra money to pay retirees?
 Simple.
 The treasury department then cashed in the “Treasuries” they had accumulated that were “owed” to social security recipients, which included some interest.
-When redeeming the bond, money flowed the other way—that is from the general tax fund to the SS recipients.
+When redeeming the trust fund bond, money flowed the other way—that is from the general tax fund to the SS recipients.
 That’s how any treasury bond previously sold to the public is redeemed at the end of its term.
 The money is then used to make up for the additional amount needed for retirees which gradually reduced the supply of these treasuries.
 So in effect, at that time retirees began to be financed not only by the payroll tax, but also by some money which came from the general tax fund, from your income taxes.
 It’s just the opposite money flow that happened when payroll taxes were higher than needed to pay recipients.
+Because 100% of money sent out to retirees comes from money that was very recently collected as tax money describes why the Social Security system is called a “pay as you go” system.
+It’s what helps to keep the economy in balance.

 For professional social security finance worriers: There is a real concern about social security costs, and illusory concerns.

 - The real concern: Eventually and gradually over time the financial burden on taxpayers might be too great to pay money to retirees—primarily because the population ratio of older retired people to younger working people will be much greater than it is today.
-This will need to be properly addressed by increasing taxes or reducing benefits if and when that happens, not before.
+This will need to be properly addressed by increasing taxes or reducing benefits when it happens.
+Because SS is a pay as you go program, there no urgency about doing this before this problem is actually experienced—although it wouldn’t be a bad idea to have an agreed on plan beforehand.

 - The illusory concern: Eventually we will run out of money for social security.
 If we don’t act now to pay more tax, or reduce benefits, we will be doomed in 2035; it will be too late to do anything about it then.
 Depending on the worrier: social security will then pay nothing (completely wrong!)
 Or more realistic: payouts will have to be reduced to 77% of what they were just before.
 But, if that happened, the general tax burden for taxpayers will instantly also be reduced by the 23% amount no longer paid to SS recipients—suddenly reducing the general tax expense requirement from that day onward.
 So no catastrophe would happen.
 Social security payments will be reduced, but other taxes could go down by an equal amount with no other effect.
 It could be avoided with essentially no fiscal change by continuing to fund the difference with general taxation—just as was happening one day before the “disastrous” event.

 What would be the fiscal effect of that solution?
-Answer: When implemented, no change in total taxes.
-It would be a big tax increase on those making above $137,700 per year in the form of the payroll tax.
-However this would reduce the payroll tax rate for everyone with income below $137,700.
+Answer: No change in total taxes.
+It would be a big tax increase on those making above $176,000 per year in the form of the payroll tax.
+However this would reduce the payroll tax rate for everyone with income below $176,000 .
+This amount for year 2025.
+Link to amount for previous years: https://www.ssa.gov/benefits/retirement/planner/maxtax.html

 Another alternative legislative route that could be taken could be to change the law so that general tax revenue would always be allowed to make up the difference if the payroll tax revenues at the time were not sufficient to deliver full promised benefits.
-This would not mean any more taxes than were required the day before the treasury fund ran out—since the money to make up the difference had always come from there—even before the SS fund ran out of money.
+This would not mean any more taxes than were required the day before the treasury fund ran out—since the money to make up the difference had always comes at the same time is disbursed—even before the SS fund ran out of money.
 It would just be a minor accounting change that would eliminate the treasury intervening, and also shift the tax rate up on income tax, and equivalently down on the payroll tax.

 Large overview for what this essay is really about: Social security benefits paid to the older population at one point in time must always come from taxes that are collected from younger workers at the same time.
 The reason is that the purpose and effect of Social Security is to divert some of the GDP, meaning actual goods and services, from the younger working population at one point in time to the older group at the same point in time.
 That means diverting some quantity of money at that time from the younger workers to the older workers—a money transfer being the method that is used to allocate such goods.